Cornelius-G/Llama.jl/README.md

 LAMA.default_storage() = st
 ```

-The `@store` macro then allows to store variables with their name in the default storage:
+The `@store` macro allows to store variables with their name in the default storage:
 ```Julia
 @store my_second_variable = 2+5
 @store my_third_variable = "This is a String"